anusha2063/ideaX/backend/SETUP.md

 Make sure you have the following files in `backend/flask_api_skyweave/`:
 - `best.pt` - Your trained YOLO model
-- `video.webm` - Test video for trail detection
+- `video.mp4` - Test video for trail detection

 ## Installation